Is your Home School High Schooler Considering Military Service?

 Also, consider your job.
 How do you pick your job?
 Get on the Corp’s website; there is a list of all jobs, talk to your recruiter- ask about sign-on bonuses which vary by job and place (particularly the Reserve and Guards)

-Ask yourself if there is there a branch (subcomponent) that you want to go in to?
-Some options include:
+Ask yourself if there is there a branch (subcomponent) that you want to go into.

 - Active Duty (National),